After only having 10 Episodes, DC Universe’s Swamp-Thing is canceled

 “North Carolina’s budget discussions had nothing to do with Swamp Thing’s cancellation, The state offered Warner Bros. an incentive of just under $5 million for the series pilot and an additional $12 million—the maximum the state can offer as designated by state legislation—and Warner Bros. accepted those offers before production on the series began.
 Once their audit is completed to verify the production’s qualified spends, the rebate will be paid as agreed upon.”Guy Gaster, Director of the North Carolina Film Office.

-As you recall, Swamp-Thing takes place in Marais Louisiana, the show was filmed at Wilmington, NC where it qualified for a multi-million dollar funding grant from the North Carolina Department of Commerce, the state sets aside roughly about $31 million dollars for each fiscal year, for the grant program.
-Swamp-Thing qualified for a grant up to $12 million dollars, unfortunately, it only covered a portion of the overall costs of the show.
-Then, Star News reported that Swamp-Thing’s production budget for the first season was hovering around $85 million dollars.
+As you recall, Swamp-Thing takes place in Marais Louisiana, the show was filmed in Wilmington, NC where it qualified for a multi-million dollar funding grant from the North Carolina Department of Commerce, the state sets aside roughly about $31 million for each fiscal year, for the grant program.
+Swamp-Thing qualified for a grant of up to $12 million, unfortunately, it only covered a portion of the overall costs of the show.
+Then, Star News reported that Swamp-Thing’s production budget for the first season was hovering around $85 million.